 Deploying the gamma test early on in the breakdown potentially reduces the duration of movement restrictions and the chances of residual infection remaining in the herd when restrictions are lifted.

 By de-coupling the skin and gamma tests, we are essentially removing TB-infected animals that were missed by the previous skin test earlier, thus maximising the probability that the herd goes clear at its next skin test.

 Implications of de-coupling for TB breakdown herds

 The gamma test cannot be deployed promptly in all cases, as there are logistical constraints both for APHA and for the farmer, and there can be situations where blood sampling for the gamma test is carried out shortly before a skin test.
 If the skin test identifies more reactors, further short interval testing will be required anyway.
-There is limited discretion on a case by case basis for the timing of the short interval test to be modified, subject to the satisfactory outcome of a veterinary risk assessment.

 How decoupling works in practice

 The flow charts below show the course of events in three different scenarios:

 - Gamma test de-coupled and completed before the first SIT